 Now that you know how much money remains each month, you can earmark a certain percentage for paying down debt like credit cards and student loans.
 Avoid attempting to pay off all your debt at once.
 This is generally unrealistic and is likely to discourage you.
 Stay encouraged by focusing on one debt at a time, and start with the smallest debt first.

 Paying off debt is definitely important, but saving is equally so.
 Having an emergency fund allows you to deal with life’s inevitable unexpected expenses without resorting to credit.
 While the standard advice is to save 10 to 20 percent of your income, this isn’t always possible.
 The key is to take advantage of the excess in your budget and save it, no matter how minimal it is.
 As your income grows, increase your monthly savings.

 7. Record Progress

 A surefire way to guarantee that you stay on track with your budget is to record your income, expenses, debt reduction and savings.
-Try using a tool like Mint to track your financial achievements.
+Try using a money management tool like Mint or Moneyspire to track your financial achievements.
 Seeing your savings account grow and your debts shrink will keep you motivated and less likely to splurge.